 Sweat running down your face…Your abs are burning…You feel a strong urge to stop, but you know you have to keep going to get an efficient workout… Although it’s tough, you can use some science-based tricks to help boost your motivation in such situations.
-And one of those motivational hacks is self-distancing.
+Self-distancing techniques may be the motivational hacks you are looking for.

 What does self-distancing mean?

 Self-distancing is a psychological concept developed by researchers Ethan Kross and Ozlem Ayduk, which refers to moving away from an egocentric view of self.
 If you think of selves that are different from your current self, you can take a step back from the situation.
 This is a really useful technique for challenging events, relationships or decisions.
-And of course you can use it when you need workout motivation.
-There are three types of self-distancing you could try:
+And of course, you can use it when you need workout motivation.
+There are three self-distancing techniques you could try:

 Benefits of self-distancing